 Disclaimer: This blog is my own personal opinion.
-It does not reflect my employer’s view or should be related to my employer in any case.
+It does not reflect my employer’s view or should be related to anyone else in any case.

 Imagine, it is years in the future and you are in a self-driving car on the road.
 Suddenly, a cyclist appears in front of your car and to avoid the collision, the car will need to make a decision in a split second.
 Here are some scenarios: